mwanji/humpty/README.md

 ## Configuration Reference

-By default, configuration is done via a JSON object in a file called `humpty.toml` at the root of the classpath.
+By default, configuration is done via a TOML object in a file called `humpty.toml` at the root of the classpath.
 The configuration's properties are:

 ### bundles

 Required.
+An array of tables.
 Must contain at least one bundle.
+Each bundle has a name (required) and an array of assets (required).

 ````toml
 [[bundles]]